Our Key Stage 3 Mantra “Do your best and mind your manners!”

 Key Stage 3 curriculum

-During years 7, 8 and 9 students study in addition to the core subjects of English, Maths and Science:
+During year 7 and 8 pupils study in addition to the core subjects of English, Maths and Science:

-Religious Education, Geography, History, French, Spanish, Art and Design, Food Technology, Product Design, Computing, Performing Arts, and Physical Education.
+Religious Education, Geography, History, French, Spanish, Art and Design, Food Technology, Music, Computing, Performing Arts, and Physical Education.